leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 2. Generating a Gno.Land keypair with `Gnokey`
 3. Writing, testing, and deploying a smart contract in `Gno` to a local node
 4. Using `Gnofaucet` & `Gnoweb` to get test tokens
-5. Deploying our smart contract to a local testnet
+5. Deploying our code to a local testnet

 ## Environment setup